MTG/essentia/doc/sphinxdoc/installing.rst

 Mac OSX
 -------
 The easiest way to install Essentia on OSX is by using `our Homebrew formula <https://github.com/MTG/homebrew-essentia>`_.
-You will need to install `Homebrew package manager <http://brew.sh>`_.
+You will need to install `Homebrew package manager <http://brew.sh>`_ first (and there are other good reasons to do it apart from Essentia).

 Linux
 -----
 We are currently preparing deb packages for Ubuntu and Debian.
 Meanwhile, you need to compile Essentia from source (see below).

 Windows, Android
 ----------------